-Let us look at a string of two-byte, two-cycle instructions in Figure 9 on page 25.
+Let us look at a string of two-byte, two-cycle instructions in Figure 9., page 20.
 There are three instructions executed sequentially in this example, instructions A, B, and C. Each of the time divisions in the figure is one machine-cycle of four clocks, and there are six phases to reference in this discussion.
 Each instruction is pre-fetched into the PFQ in advance of execution by the MCU.
-Prior to Phase 1, the PFQ has pre-fetched the two instruction bytes (A1 and A2) of Instruction A. During Phase one, both bytes are loaded into the MCU execution unit.
-Also in Phase 1, the PFQ is pre-fetching Instruction B (bytes B1 and B2) from program memory.
-In Phase 2, the MCU is processing Instruction A internally while the PFQ is pre-fetching Instruction C. In Phase 3, both bytes of instruction B are loaded into the MCU execution unit and the PFQ begins to pre-fetch bytes for the next instruction.
-In Phase 4 Instruction B is processed.
+Prior to Phase 1, the PFQ has pre-fetched the two instruction bytes (A1 and A2) of instruction A. During Phase one, both bytes are loaded into the MCU execution unit.
+Also in Phase 1, the PFQ is prefetching the first byte (B1) of instruction B from program memory.
+In Phase 2, the MCU is processing Instruction A internally while the PFQ is pre-fetching the second byte (B2) of Instruction B. In Phase 3, both bytes of instruction B are loaded into the MCU execution unit and the PFQ begins to pre-fetch bytes for the third instruction C. In Phase 4 Instruction B is processed and the prefetching continues, eliminating idle bus cycles and feeding a continuous flow of operands and opcodes to the MCU execution unit.

-The uPSD34xx MCU instructions are an exact 1/3 scale of all standard 8032 instructions with regard to number of cycles per instruction.
-Figure 10 on page 26 shows the equivalent instruction sequence from the example above on a standard 8032 for comparison.
+The uPSD33xx MCU instructions are an exact 1/3 scale of all standard 8032 instructions with regard to number of cycles per instruction.
+Figure 10., page 20 shows the equivalent instruction sequence from the example above on a standard 8032 for comparison.